robocorp/rsb-intranet-robot/README.md

-# RobotSpareBin intranet robot - starter files
+# RobotSpareBin intranet robot - finished robot

 This activity is the finish point of Robocorp's Beginners course on [Robohub](https://hub.robocorp.com/).